-We’re daydreaming about iconic, heritage black and white bungalows in Singapore (and they aren’t just at 38 Oxley Road).
+We’re daydreaming about iconic black and white houses in Singapore (and they aren’t just at 38 Oxley Road).

-In a city of shoebox apartments that get smaller (and pricier) by the minute, a black and white house is considered by many as the ultimate dream abode (have you seen stylist Charlie Cameron’s gorgeous pad?).
-Let’s indulge in a little history lesson on these heritage bungalows and take a peek at these beauties… Just saying: if you land yourself a gorgeous black and white, don’t forget to invite us to your fabulous Gatsby-esque housewarming party!
+Living in Singapore, where shoebox apartments get smaller (and pricier!) by the minute, a black and white house is considered by many as the ultimate dream abode.
+So let’s indulge in a little history lesson on heritage bungalows and take a peek into these beauties.
+Oh, and if you land yourself a gorgeous black and white, don’t forget to invite us to your fabulous Gatsby-esque housewarming party!
+Just sayin’.

-Why the term ‘black and white’ you ask?
-It’s a no-brainer that the building is in fact decked in the monotonous colours, it uses dark timber beams and whitewashed walls influenced by the ‘Tudorbethan’ revival style, the Arts and Crafts movement, and the art-Deco Movement.
+Why the term ‘black and white’, you ask?
+It’s a no-brainer, ‘cos these buildings are decked out in monotonous colours.
+They make use of dark timber beams and whitewashed walls influenced by the ‘Tudorbethan’ revival style, the Arts and Crafts movement, and the Art Deco movement.

-Built by the British from the 19th century, these houses enjoyed their heyday during the 1920s and 30s (the first one was built in 1903 at Cluny Road) when they were home to top-ranking government officials, high court judges, and plantation owners.
-But during the Japanese Occupation from 1942-1945, the houses were left abandoned by their colonial owners and taken over by Japanese soldiers instead.
+Built by the British from the 19th century, these houses enjoyed their heyday during the 1920s and 30s.
+That’s when they were home to top-ranking government officials, high court judges and plantation owners.
+But during the Japanese Occupation from 1942 to 1945, the houses were left abandoned by their colonial owners and taken over by Japanese soldiers.

 Did you know?

-There are approximately 500 black and white houses remaining, scattered around the city in exclusive, leafy enclaves like Dempsey Road, Rochester Park, Portsdown Road and Adam Park.
+There are approximately 500 black and white houses remaining.
+They’re scattered around the city in exclusive, leafy enclaves like Dempsey Road, Rochester Park, Portsdown Road and Adam Park.
 Government-owned houses have been conserved.

 Let’s talk architecture

-Designed and built by the brains behind prominent landmarks like the iconic Raffles Hotel and the Victoria Memorial Hall, architect Regent Alfred John Bidwell fused Tudor-inspired styles with tropical sensibilities to create one gorgeous pad that retains his English roots.
+The first black and white house was established in 1903 at Cluny Road.
+It was designed and built by the brains behind prominent landmarks like Raffles Singapore.
+Architect Regent Alfred John Bidwell fused Tudor-inspired styles with tropical sensibilities to create one gorgeous pad with a nod to his English roots.

-Drawing inspirations from the Malay style of elevating the house off the ground with pillars and arches, with its ground floor constructed with tiles to maintain nighttime coolness.
-Timber is used inside to absorb solar radiation less quickly, and the outside’s wide verandas have overhanging eaves to reduce direct sunlight.
+These houses draw inspiration from the Malay style of elevating the house off the ground with pillars and arches.
+In addition, the ground floor is constructed with tiles to maintain nighttime coolness.
+Meanwhile, the wide verandas outside feature overhanging eaves to reduce direct sunlight.
 Sold?
-It gets even better — the high-steeped roofs help control rainfall while doubling as a chimney-like system that draws hot air upwards, providing a well-ventilated space for its occupiers.
+It gets even better.
+The high-steeped roofs help control rainfall while doubling as a chimney-like system to provide a well-ventilated space for occupiers.

 Did you know?

-The air circulated beneath the elevated house not only cools it, but also prevents attacks from termites, and damages caused by flash floods.
+The air circulated beneath the elevated house cools it.
+But it also prevents attacks from termites or damages caused by flash floods.

 Black and white enclaves worth knowing

-Nowadays, many of the remaining houses at Nassim Road, Seton Close, Chatsworth Park, Goodwood Hill, and Alexandra Park are either residential properties for expats or foreign embassy offices.
-Those in Dempsey Hill and Rochester Park are mostly restaurants.
+These days, many of the remaining houses at Nassim Road, Seton Close, Chatsworth Park, Goodwood Hill and Alexandra Park are either residential properties for expats or foreign embassy offices.
+However, those in Dempsey Hill are mostly home to restaurants.

-Formerly an enlistment centre in the 1970s, Dempsey Road needs no introduction: it’s a thriving brunch hotspot with the likes of Jones the Grocer, The White Rabbit, PS Café, and House at Dempsey as tenants.
+Formerly an enlistment centre in the 1970s, Dempsey Road needs no introduction.
+It’s a thriving brunch hotspot with the likes of Siri House, PS.Cafe and Min Jiang as tenants.

-Also known as ‘Little Bohemia’, the peaceful neighbourhood of Portsdown is also a flourishing artistic community with black and white walk-up apartments and bungalows, art galleries and photography studios.
+The Wessex Estate cluster is a flourishing artistic community with black and white walk-up apartments and bungalows, art galleries and photography studios.

-Singapore’s very own art cluster, with more than 10 galleries, restaurants, and bars like Timbre @ Gillman and Masons, was formerly a military encampment for the British Army.
+Singapore’s very own art cluster, filled with galleries, restaurants and bars, was formerly a military encampment for the British Army.

-A mostly British residential neighbourhood with a grisly past — it was once the battle site between the British and Japanese forces and a Prisoner of War (POW) camp.
+This one’s a mostly British residential neighbourhood with a grisly past.
+It used to be the battle site between the British and Japanese forces and a Prisoner of War (POW) camp.

 The black and white bungalows at the former Seletar airbase were made to house officers from the British Royal Air Force before the outbreak of World War II.
-Now, you can find them occupied by restaurants such as The Summerhouse, YOUNGS Bar & Restaurant, and Wheeler’s Estate.
+Now, you can find them occupied by restaurants such as The Summerhouse and Wheeler’s Estate.

 Did you know?

-Sadly, the very first black and white bungalow built at Cluny Road no longer stands there, but you’ll still be able to spot some of its famous counterparts, including the Atbara House along Gallop Road which is the oldest single-storey bungalow in Singapore.
+Sadly, the very first black and white bungalow built at Cluny Road no longer stands.
+But you can spot some of its famous counterparts, including the Atbara House along Gallop Road.
+It’s the oldest single-storey bungalow in Singapore.
 Head over to the Botanic Gardens for a glimpse of Burkhill Hall, the only remaining example of an Anglo-Malay Plantation Style House.